Renovamen/vuepress-theme-gungnir/example/posts/2020-10-29-hello-word.md

 ## Containers

 ::: info
-This is an info.
+This is an info message.
 :::

 ::: tip
-This is a tip.
+This is a tip message.
 :::

 ::: warning
-This is a warning.
+This is a warning message.
 :::

 ::: danger
-This is a dangerous warning.
+This is a dangerous warning message.
 :::

 ::: details Show me the code.